 In Point 3.8, (3), the Code recommends agreeing a specified deductible in any D&O insurance policy taken out for supervisory board members.
-For supervisory board members as well, this should be based on the legal requirements for management board members arising due to the Act on the Appropriateness of Management Board Compensation (VorstAG) dated July 31, 2009.
+For supervisory board members as well, this should be based on the legal requirements for management board members arising due to the Act on the Appropriateness of Management Board Compensation (VorstAG) dated

+July 31, 2009.
 No such deductible has been agreed at the expense of Supervisory Board members.
 This would reduce the attractiveness of Supervisory Board activities, and thus also the company's chances in the competition to attract qualified candidates.
+Furthermore, it would also improperly apply to employee representatives.
 The recommendation made in Point 3.8 (3) has therefore not been and is not followed.